padas-lab-de/pypadre/README.md

 - Start with dataset management following [sklearns interface](http://scikit-learn.org/stable/datasets/index.html), but via a web server.
 Client language python.
 - Allow upload of testdatasets via the web page and via the command line (python).
 Data sets need metadata, as for example in the UCI Machine Learning Repository
 - Make sure that metadata can be easily extended (use key/value pairs and JSON).
+- Server side, multivariate data sets should be representable via a Pandas Frame.
+Media data should be either raw or in preprocessed form (vector representation), network data as edge list.